About Our Chapter

 She and her husband, Andrew—a youth minister of 13 years—have raised five children and embraced foster care and adoption as a calling.
 Their journey has shaped her deep compassion for families in crisis and fueled her passion for the mission of Safe Families.

 Jenna loves supporting parents, equipping volunteers, and creating spaces where families feel seen and loved.
 Outside of work, Jenna and her family enjoy board games, camping, basketball, traveling, and spending time with extended family.
-Her life and leadership are guided by Jeremiah 29:11:
+She believes every family deserves hope—and someone who believes in them until they can believe in themselves.

-Marque English – SE Kansas Family Coach
+Southeast Kansas Family Coach

 As a Family Coach with Safe Families for Children – Kansas since March 2025, Marque works to support families in crisis and help bring communities together to walk hand in hand toward support and restoration.